 1. Drop Everything and Read (D.E.A.R.)

 This is my favorite one by far!
 On days where you are having to pass out papers from the front office or you are needing to collect and track the variety of permission slips that never end, students reading silently makes your job so much easier.
 I like to keep Scholastic Magazines available for students to grab and read because they are super engaging, even for your most reluctant reader.
-Incredible graphics, interesting stories, and real-world connections are just a few of the benefits, you can find out more about what’s included here (including their powerful online tools).
+Incredible graphics, interesting stories, and real-world connections are just a few of the benefits.
+You can find out more about what’s included here.

 2. Character Building/Community Circles